brianondemand/inceptor_notes/Cyber Security_Notes/additionals/Cross-Site-Scripting (XSS).md

-If you're a developer, chances are that you've heard of cross-site scripting.
+ v  If you're a developer, chances are that you've heard of cross-site scripting.
 Cross-site scripting, commonly known as **XSS**, is one of the top 10 most common web security vulnerabilities according to **OWASP**.
 Cross-site scripting to be a major problem in many web application, and it can result in some serious problems.
 As developer, it's important to know what **XSS** is and to be aware of it, but it's even more important to know how to prevent it. **Cybersecurity** isn't just for security specialists, it's for everyone.

 ## What is Cross-Site Scripting (XSS)?